thibaud-c/GST.200UB/lab04/README.md

 ## 📍 Calculate Mean Center of Crimes per Year

-- Calculate the mean center of crimes per year to understand the evolution of crimes distribution over time
+- Calculate the mean center of crimes per year to understand the evolution of crimes distribution over time (try with Battery, Burglary, Robbery).
 - Visualize the evolution using a [scatter map](https://plotly.com/python/tile-map-layers/) from Plotly

+➡️ **_How the mean center of different crimes type derive?_**

 #### <u>ℹ️ Tips</u>: